 meeting agenda; all such votes must be received by the close of business the

 day prior to the meeting.
+Absentee ballots may be exchanged through scanned documents via email with the Executive Director.
 The President shall determine the format of such

 B. No proxy voting will be allowed.